pnp/cli-microsoft365/docs/manual/docs/cmd/graph/planner/planner-task-list.md

 To list planner tasks of a user, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

-Using the `--userid` and `--userName` option, you can retrieve all the planner tasks of the specified user.
+Using the `--userId` and `--userName` option, you can retrieve all the planner tasks of the specified user.
 But it will result in error if you don't have access to view specific user's task.
 You can retrieve information about a user's task, either by specifying that user's id or username (`userPrincipalName`), but not both.

-Both userid and username is optional, if no values are passed for those parameters it will list all the tasks of current logged in user.
+Both userId and userName is optional, if no values are passed for those parameters it will list all the tasks of current logged in user.

 ## Examples